alpacahq/alpaca-py/docs/api_reference/data_models.rst

 Bar
 ---

 A bar is a unit of aggregrated price data of a defined interval of time.
+Bars, also known as candlesticks, contain open, high, low, close, volume (OHLCV) information.

 .. autoclass:: alpaca.data.models.Bar
    :members: